dangazineu/tako/issue_plan.md

    - Keep timestamp-based naming for non-idempotent mode

 3. Add `createStateAtomic` helper method:
-   - Write to temporary file
+   - Write to temporary file with pattern: `fanout-<fingerprint>.tmp.<random-uuid>`
-   - Attempt atomic rename
+   - Attempt atomic rename to `fanout-<fingerprint>.json`
-   - Handle race conditions gracefully
+   - If rename fails due to existing file:
+     - Load and return the existing state (winner of the race)
+     - Clean up the temporary file
+   - Return success indicator to distinguish creation vs existing

 **Files to modify**:
 - `internal/engine/fanout_state.go`